ydc421/ydc421.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello, my name is Jaebin (Denny) Cheong.
-I am a masters student, specializing in Data Science in the Department of Statistics and Data Science, at Yonsei University.
+I am a Masters student, specializing in Data Science in the Department of Statistics and Data Science, at Yonsei University.
 I am currently attending my first semester and I originally created this github to detail my journey as a graduate student!

-I'm currently interested in the field of representational learning, particularly self-supervised learning.
-I'm also interested in causal representation learning, unlearning, and efficient ML.
+I'm currently interested in the field of **representational learning**, particularly **self-supervised learning**.
+I'm also interested in **causal representation learning**, **unlearning**, and **efficient ML**.
+As AI and data science continue to expand, my interests do as well.
+Expect periodic updates as new research directions emerge.

 ### More about Me:

-I was born in Seoul, South Korea, but at the age of 5, I moved to Auburn, AL, USA due to my dad's occupation.
-After spending 5 years in the States and getting to immerse in American culture, my dad's job
+I was born in Seoul, South Korea, but due to my dad's occupation, I have had the opportunity to live in the US, Brazil and in Poland, which gave me the opportunity to immerse myself in those rich yet unique cultures. ## Update this later!